 We are extremely fortunate to have such a well-respected and famous society working with us and we hope the lectures will inspire the Geographers, Social Scientists and Scientists of the future.

 This is not the first time we have had a link with the RSGS.
-Former Academy pupil Sir James Mann Wordie (Class of 1906) joined nine polar expeditions, including as a geologist and chief of scientific staff for Sir Earnest Shackleton.
+Former Academy pupil Sir James Mann Wordie (Class of 1906) joined nine polar expeditions, including as a geologist and chief of scientific staff for Sir Ernest Shackleton.